 The father had sat down beside a man who became quite annoyed, thinking, “Why doesn’t he control his children?”
 Finally, he could take it no longer.
 He turned to the father and blurted, “Your children are out of control.
 Why don’t you do something?”

 “Yes,” the father replied, “I suppose you are right.
 But you see, we have just come from the hospital.
 Their mother died this morning.
 They don’t know how to handle it and neither do I.”

 Wow!
 Talk about blowing it.

 Lord Jesus, Your love is perfect.
 Thank You for being so patient and kind with us.
-When You judge and discipline us, it is because You have all the facts and it is for our good.
+When You judge and discipline us, it is because You know all the facts and it is for our good.
 Love always rules everything You do.
 We, on the other hand, are so often harsh and self-righteous when analyzing the actions of others.
 Today, we confess our critical and unkind attitudes to You and ask Your Spirit to enable us to be patient and kind.
 Amen.